SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/hello-mqtt-c.html.md

 -   Connect with Cumulocity via an MQTT protocol.
 -   Create a new device with ``C MQTT`` name and ``c8y_MQTTDevice`` type.
 -   Update the device hardware information by putting a ``S123456789`` serial, a ``MQTT test model`` model and a ``Rev0.1`` revision.
--   Subscribe to the static operation templates for the device - this will result in a ``on_message`` method call every time a new operation is created.
+-   Subscribe to the static operation templates for the device - this will result in an ``on_message`` method call every time a new operation is created.
 -   Send temperature measurement every 3 seconds.

 What does the code in `publish` do?